FAQs for international students

 10 Can I study and work with my Student Visa?

 Current legislation allows students to work while in possession of a student visa and residence permit (NIE estudiante), as long as you do not work full-time and the work does not interfere with your studies.
-The UAB International Welcome Point can help you with these documents.
+The UAB International Support Service can help you with these documents.